One Pot Borlotti Bean and Pasta Stew With Butternut Squash and Sage Pesto (Pasta e Fagioli)

 A one pot wonder made from delicious Borlotti beans

-This is one of these meals that warms the soul and fills the belly with all the nourishing veggies and pasta - it feels like comfort food but of the good kind.
-The kind you don’t have to detox after.
-Another great thing about it is that it all cooks in one pot.
+Pasta e fagioli, Pasta fazool, or pasta and beans is one of those meals that warms the soul and fills the belly with all the nourishing veggies and pasta - it feels like comfort food - the good kind - the nourishing kind.
+This dish comes to us from Northern and Central Italy and each region and like any other dish - each family has their own version of making this simple humble yet delicious dish.
+Another great thing about this version is that it all cooks in one pot.
 You don’t have to cook the pasta separately because you want the soup to thicken slightly and the pasta really helps that happen naturally as it cooks.
 The key to a good Pasta e fagioli — literally “pasta and beans” is the flavours the pasta is cooked in.
 The onions, garlic and veggies create the back bone of flavours along with the added herbs and seasoning.
 Traditionally some of the beans are puréed with some of the sauce to create an even creamier stew but I don’t usually do that - I think the stew is thick enough without having to purée any thing.
 The starch from the pasta cooking does it all.
 There are many variations of this dish and you can really make it your own by using what you have in the pantry when it comes to beans and in the fridge when it comes to herbs and veggies.
 Have fun with it and experiment.

 Borlotti Bean and Pasta Stew With Butternut Squash and Sage Pesto